Bangkok·Day Trips

 After the cemetery and the museum, the bridge can feel, at first, like a tourist landmark.
 It takes a moment to locate the right way to see it.

 Stand at the riverbank and look at it properly.
-The bridge is a working structure — trains still use it.
+The River Kwai bridge is a working structure — trains still use it.
 The curved sections at each end are the original steel, built by POW labour in 1943.
 The angular replacement spans in the middle were installed after Allied bombing raids destroyed them in 1944 and 1945; Japan paid for the replacements as part of postwar reparations.
 The difference in the metalwork is clearly visible.

 Wooden walkways alongside the tracks allow visitors to cross.
 You walk out over the Kwai Yai River on steel plates between the rails, the water brown and wide and moving below you, the jungle green on the far bank, the heat coming off the metal in waves.